 Solar panels are not difficult to maintain.
-They are specifically designed for outdoors and are made to withstand any type of weather.
-However they will need a clean every year because dust, bird feces, and leaves can get stuck on them which may affect its effectiveness.
+They are specifically designed for the outdoors and are made to withstand any type of weather.
+However, they will need a cleaning every year because dust, bird feces, and leaves can get stuck on them which may affect their effectiveness.

-In this article we will go through a 6 point checklist for maintenance as well as how location, climate and they type of system you have might affect maintenance.
+In this article, we will go through a 6-point checklist for maintenance as well as how location, climate, and the type of system you have might affect maintenance.

 Step 1: Keep them in full sunlight

-I know this sounds like a no brainer, but trees grow pretty quick and even a partially shaded system can have a large effect on the power production of your system.
+I know this sounds like a no-brainer, but trees grow pretty quickly and even a partially shaded system can have a large effect on the power production of your system.

 Step 2: Clean them once a year min.

 You will need to get up on your roof or pay a service to give your panel’s quick once-over every year.
-Bird poo, leaves and dust tend to build up pretty quick, all of which needs removing for unobstructed light for your panels.
+Bird poo, leaves, and dust tend to build up pretty quickly, all of which need removing for unobstructed light for your panels.

-You can buy solar cleaning kits that include a biodegradable soap and soft sponge or rag.
-It is important that no harsh cleaning products are uses that will scratch or cloud the surface of the panels.
+You can buy solar cleaning kits that include a biodegradable soap and a soft sponge or rag.
+You can also mix up your own DIY vinegar-based solution.
+It is important that no harsh cleaning products are used that will scratch or cloud the surface of the panels.

-Step 3: Keep an eye on monitoring system
+Step 3: Keep an eye on the monitoring system

 Are solar panels expensive to maintain?

-Once installed, solar panels a quite cheap to monitor and maintain.
-Aside from any technical issue you might encounter, which a rare, all you will need to fork out for is some soapy water and a sponge to give them a clean every 12 months.
+Once installed, solar panels are quite cheap to monitor and maintain.
+Aside from any technical issue you might encounter, which is rare, all you will need to fork out for is some soapy water and a sponge to give them a clean every 12 months.

-If you live in dustier climates it is recommended you clean your panels every 6 months for maximum efficiency in power production.
-You can get away with squirting the hose on them every 6 month, with a full clean every 12 months.
+If you live in dustier climates, it is recommended you clean your panels every 6 months for maximum efficiency in power production.
+You can get away with squirting the hose on them every 6 months, with a full clean every 12 months.

 Don’t Use a Pressure Washer

-The surface of solar panels are quite strong as they were specially designed to sit in the sun for 25 year and withstand anything nature can dish out including hail storms, but it’s a good idea not to push your luck.
+The surface of solar panels is quite strong as they were specially designed to sit in the sun for 25 years and withstand anything nature can dish out, including hail storms, but it’s a good idea not to push your luck.

-Pressure washers come in many forms and some shoot water with such force they can crack your panels or force water in the edges causing fogging.
+Pressure washers come in many forms, and some shooting water with such force can crack your panels or force water in the edges, causing fogging.